Discover more from Chaos Engineering

 As the economy goes into a cooling state and markets continue to overreact, the most important thing for startups and Fintech companies to do is survive, obviously.
 While 2020 was a hot year for acquisitions, I suspect that we’ll see banks aggressively using their balance sheet to go shopping, so acquisitions will likely continue but expect much lower valuations.

 Given the current market preferences, survival for public companies will only happen through profitability and actually adding value to your customers.
 So the question is who will weather the economic storm?

 I decided to take a look at the data around public Fintech companies before the massive hype and bust cycle and it’s quite interesting to see current market preferences.

 In short, it likes payments and hates everything else (except for Intuit???).
-Obviously the original market cap and valuation multiples in the early 2020s were unsustainable but to think that these businesses are worth less than they were two years ago seems kind of dumb.
+Obviously the original market cap and valuation multiples in the early 2020s were unsustainable but to think that these businesses are worth less than they were two years ago seems kind of dumb6.

 But, as you know:

 The market can price irrationally longer than you can stay solvent. 😉